Chamaracperera/Attendance-Marking-System/README.md

    ```

 ## 📥 Additional Dependencies

 🚨 **Note:** The following files are not included in the repository.
 You need to download and place them in the relevant directories:

+- **PHPMailer**: Download from [GitHub](https://github.com/PHPMailer/PHPMailer) and place it inside the `vendor/` folder.
+- **Report Converters**:
+  - **Excel Export**: Download the required library from [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) and place the files inside the `export/excel/` folder.
+  - **PDF Export**: Download TCPDF from [TCPDF GitHub](https://github.com/tecnickcom/TCPDF) and place the files inside the `export/pdf/` folder.

+You can get these dependencies from their official sources or package repositories.

+🚨 **Note:** The following files are not included in the repository.
+You need to download and place them in the relevant directories: